coverclock/com-diag-bin/README.md

 ## Install a zipped RPi image on an identical or larger uSD card offline.

 This uses zip instead of gzip because that's the format that Raspbian disk images are distributed in by the Raspberry Pi organization.

     piimageinstall ./doodad.zip /dev/sdx
     piimageexpand /dev/sdx buster

+## Install an xzipped RPi image on an identical or larger uSD card offline.

+The later versions of Raspberry Pi OS (the artist formerly known as Raspbian, a name I insist on still using) use xv as a compression format.
+The install process that is invoked when this media is booted on the Pi will expand the root file system to fill the entire uSD card.

+    piimageinstallxz 2024-11-19-raspios-bookworm-arm64-full.img.xz /dev/sdb

 ## Extract the complete RPi image from a uSD card to a zip file offline.